 At seven hours and 34 minutes, it is easy to split the drive between two people and cover the distance in a day.

 If you need to stop along the way, Shreveport is ideal for a quick visit.
 If you need to stretch your legs, you could visit the aquarium or Sci-Port Discovery Center.

-There are so many exciting things to do in New Orleans.
+There are so many exciting things to do in Louisiana and New Orleans.
 Take a ghost tour of the French Quarter and St. Louis Cemetery, walk around the Garden District and admire the houses, visit the National WWII museum, or take a swamp tour.
 These are just a few of our favorite things to do in New Orleans with teenagers!

-This road trip from Dallas is great if you want a beautiful coastline, sand between your toes and outdoor adventures.
+This family road trip from Dallas is great if you want a beautiful coastline, sand between your toes and outdoor adventures.
 A weekend in Gulf Shores offers fun in the sun and plenty of opportunities for relaxation.